 Creatine phosphate is especially useful in anaerobic exercise since it postpones lactic acid buildup and allows you to push your workout further.

-Creatine is found in red meat, but people who are vegetarian or who abstain from eat red meat would especially benefit from creatine supplements.
+Creatine is found in red meat, but people who are vegetarian or who abstain from eat red meat would especially benefit from creatine supplements in different dosages.

 Also read: The optimal creatine complex - Bio Creatine by Natural Stacks >>